adam-cattermole/mlflow-docker-azure-guide/README.md

 ### Create Blob Storage

 Now that the environment variables have been set, we can create the storage account.
-This can be performed manually, byt we will use the helper script provided.
+This can be performed manually, but we will use the helper script provided.

 We must first install the [Azure Command Line Interface](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 At the time of writing this could be done using the following single command: